oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-create-arti/ggsa-mt-create-arti.md

 ## Introduction

-This lab walks you through steps to create supporting artifacts for your Stream Analytics pipeline that monitors public transportation in the Atlanta area.
+This lab walks you through steps to create supporting artifacts for your Stream Analytics pipeline to monitor the public transportation in the Atlanta area.

- This is the first tutorial in the Monitoring Public Transportation Using Stream Analytics series.
-Read the tutorials sequentially.
+ This is the first lab in the Monitoring Public Transportation Using Stream Analytics workshop.
+Follow the labs sequentially.

 *Estimated Time*: 20 minutes

-### About this Lab

-This lab provides steps to create the GGSA artifacts such as,

 ### Objectives
 In this Lab you will:
 - Create a
 -

-### Prerequisites
-This Lab assumes you have:
-- A Free Tier, Paid, or LiveLabs Oracle Cloud account
-- SSH Private Key to access the host via SSH

 ## **Task 1:** Create a CSV file